bigprof-software/appgini-getting-started-guide/README.md

 This repository contains the HTML and images used for the [AppGini getting started guide](https://bigprof.com/getting-started-with-appgini).

-The guide supports efficient versioning so that for example the guide for AppGini 24.11 is a symlink to the guide for AppGini 24.10, and only the changed files are actually stored in the `/24.11` directory.
+The guide supports efficient versioning so that, for example, the guide for AppGini 24.11 is a symlink to the guide for AppGini 24.10, and only the changed files are actually stored in the `/24.11` directory.

 The guide also supports `/latest` symlink to the latest version of the guide.